Degree of Operating Leverage(DOL): A Guide for Entrepreneurs and Business Leaders

 Table of Contents

-We calculate the degree of operating leverage to understand how a change in sales will affect a company’s operating income.
-It tells management and investors the extent to which profits will increase or decrease with a change in sales volume.
+We compute the level of operating leverage to know the impact of the change of sales to the operating income of a company.
+It informs the management and investors of the level to which the profits will rise or fall with a change in sales volume.

-Why is it important to calculate the Degree of Operating Leverage (DOL)
+What is the importance of determining the Degree of Operating Leverage (DOL)?

-Operating Leverage and Degree of Operating Leverage (DOL) are related concepts, but they have distinct differences:
+Operating Leverage and Degree of Operating Leverage (DOL) are similar terms, however, they differ in a number of ways:

 Degree of Operating Leverage Formula